Category 2 open burns to be prohibited in southeast BC - BC Local News

-CASTLEGAR — Effective at noon (Pacific time) on Friday, July 6, 2018, Category 2 open burning will be prohibited throughout the Southeast Fire Centre’s jurisdiction, the Southeast Fire Centre announced on Wednesday.
+CASTLEGAR — Effective at noon (Pacific time) on Friday, July 6, 2018, Category 2 open burning will be prohibited throughout the Southeast Fire Centre’s jurisdiction.

 This is in addition to the Category 3 open burning prohibition that was put in place on June 8, 2018.
 Both prohibitions will remain in place until further notice.